-We propose a protocol where a node operator occasionally sends a signed packet indicating present balance.
+We propose a protocol where a node occasionally sends a signed packet including the accumulator reading.
 The non repudiation nature of digital signatures provides some recourse to third parties.
 In the above example A may choose to assure B by sending such a signed packet immediately upon a large change in the accumulator such as when large value packets are sent.

 This overcomes one of the ways that DSR can break down under large transfers.
 There remains the problem of an operator taking the money and disappearing.

 There are small technical problems with synchronization.
 If the signed packet includes the transmission and reception packet counts then the balances should be precise.
 Alternatively one might settle for approximate checks.
 If balances are kept for each direction separately then the logic becomes simpler.